Getting Started With Electron in WebStorm

-There are several well-known apps that use Electron, for example Slack and Atom, as well as a great number of open-source apps built on Electron that you can learn from.
+There are several well-known apps that use Electron, for example Slack and Visual Studio Code, as well as a great number of open-source apps built on Electron that you can learn from.

 In Electron, there are 2 types of processes: the main process, which manages the web pages of your application and handles system events, and the render process, which is related to every individual page of the app and hosts most of the application logic.

 If you want to see what happens on application start, you need to debug the main process.

 Create a new run/debug configuration of the type Node.js, specify the path to the Electron executable in the Node interpreter field, and add . as a Node parameter (because we need to run

 electron . to start the app).